bonfire-networks/website-blog/code_of_conduct.md

-# Code of Conduct - Draft
+# Code of Conduct - v0.1

 ## Introduction

 Please read and commit to the following Code of Conduct before engaging in any community discussions or other forms of participation in any Bonfire space: in other words, please commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, healthy, and sustainable community.
 Being a community means we support each others’ emotional and intellectual needs so that we can sustainably engage in discussion and collaborative work.

-Is there an emergency? go straight to [reporting an issue](#5-Reporting-issues).
+Is there an emergency? go straight to [reporting an issue](#6-reporting-issues).

 ## Community Guidelines